GS1 Finland gathers frequently asked questions about integrations here. This page is aimed mainly towards technical personel.

 Deletes are not synchronized across data pools.

-The data pool may remove an item that has been Cancelled or Discontinued for a period described in the EAN.UCC General Specification (after 48 months.
-30 months for cloths sector).
+The data pool may remove an item that has been Cancelled or Discontinued after 12 months.

 In such cases, Synkka will send a new message of the entire hierarchy, with the piece of information removed.
 The message will not contain a notice that a specific piece of information has been removed.

 Every product with its hierarchies is a separate message.